 How is the Nursing Job Market in Michigan?

-There is good news about nursing jobs in Michigan.
+First, there is good news about nursing jobs in Michigan.
 Medical jobs are readily available and should stay that way for a while.
 There is currently a shortage of nurses in Michigan, so there are plenty of nurse jobs in Michigan to be had.
-The downside is, state officials, predict there will be an abundance of nurses by 2030, and there will be fewer Michigan nurse jobs available.
+However the downside is, that state officials predict there will be an abundance of nurses by 2030, and there will be fewer Michigan nurse jobs available.

 In the near term, there is expected to be a 9.8 increase in registered nursing jobs in Michigan each year.
 Nurse practitioner jobs in Michigan are expected to increase by 16 percent each year.